 Our table was brimming with rich, earthy flavors, all of which were enhanced by the approachable tastes of Mirassou Chardonnay.
 Fruity, floral notes complemented the nutty wild rice and cornbread stuffing without overwhelming it, while the Mirassou Chardonnay’s creamy finish proved a cleansing counterpoint to the menu’s robust fall flavors.

 Though my family eats an omnivorous diet, I always make sure to include a few show stopping vegetarian dishes on my menu.
-When I can, I’ll make things vegan and gluten-free, too.
+When I can, I’ll make things vegan, too.
 I’ve found that the best route to a flavorful vegetarian Friendsgiving meal is a great vegetable broth.
 Sometime in the weeks before, I’ll spend a day simmering a pot of stock for use in everything from stuffing to gravy to purees.
 Store bought broth will do in a pinch, but a robust homemade vegetable broth lends tons of flavor.

 - 6 cups cubed cornbread (1-inch cube)